Table of Contents

 “And do not fear those who kill the body but cannot kill the soul.
-But rather fear Him who is able to destroy both soul and body in hell” (Matthew 10:28).
+But rather fear Him who is able to destroy both soul and body in hell.”
+(Matthew 10:28, NKJV)

-This verse clearly teaches that both the soul and the body will be destroyed in hell which means that the soul is not eternal by nature and that is what the Bible teaches.
+At first glance, this verse appears to suggest that the soul is distinct from the body and that it survives physical death.
+However, upon closer examination, the meaning becomes more nuanced.
+This verse clearly teaches that both the soul and the body will be destroyed in hell which means that the soul is not eternal by nature.
 For God “alone has immortality” (1 Timothy 6:15, 16), while man is a mortal being (Psalm 146:3; Ezekiel 2:1; Romans 1:23).

 The word “soul” is in Greek “psuchē.”
 This word is translated 58 times as “soul” or “souls” (Matthew 10:28; 11:29; 12:18; etc) and is translated 40 times in the New Testament as “life” or “lives,” (Matthew 2:20; 6:25; 16:25; etc.).
 One example for the word “psuchē“ translated to “life” is found in Matthew 16:25, “For whoever desires to save his life will lose it, but whoever loses his life for My sake will find it.”